autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/operators.md

 ```

 The command above assumes `/tmp/keystore` as the keystore location.
-`suri` is the secret phrase of the Operator key.
+`suri` is the secret phrase of the operator key.

-#### Register Operator:
+#### Register operator:
 The operator needs to register to a domain they want to operate on using `register_operator`.
-Registration extrinsic requires Operator Config.
+The registration extrinsic requires an operator configuration.
-Once the domain epoch is finished, the Operator can produce bundles from the new epoch.
+Once the domain epoch is finished, the operator can produce bundles from the new epoch.

 ### Start the domain operator node